A Comparison of the Risk Management and Own Risk Solvency Assessment Model Act and Insurer Ratings

 ORSA: WHAT IS IT?

-In essence, an ORSA is an internal process undertaken by an insurer or insurance group to assess the adequacy of its risk management and current and prospective solvency positions under normal and severe stress scenarios.
+An ORSA is an internal process undertaken by an insurer or insurance group to assess the adequacy of its risk management and current and prospective solvency positions under normal and severe stress scenarios.
 An ORSA will require insurers to analyze all reasonably foreseeable and relevant material risks (i.e., underwriting, credit, market, operational, liquidity risks, etc.) that could have an impact on an insurer's ability to meet its policyholder obligations.

 NAIC U.S. ORSA

-In light of the financial crisis of 2007-2008, U.S. insurance regulators began to modify their supervisory framework.
+In light of the financial crisis, U.S. insurance regulators began to modify their supervisory framework.
 In 2008, the NAIC launched the SMI-a critical self-examination to update the U.S. insurance solvency framework.
 SMI focused on key issues such as capital requirements, governance and risk management, group supervision, statutory accounting and financial reporting, and reinsurance.
-As part of the SMI, the NAIC re-evaluated risk-based capital (RBC) in the United States and determined that RBC will continue to form the backstop function for insurer solvency to: (1) guarantee regulator action; and (2) provide the legal authority to intervene without extensive litigation.
+As part of the SMI, the NAIC re-evaluated risk-based capital (RBC) in the United States and determined RBC will continue to form the backstop function for insurer solvency to: (1) guarantee regulator action; and (2) provide the legal authority to intervene without extensive litigation.

 State insurance regulators decided that additional capital assessments evaluating prospective solvency should be added to the system.
 Additional capital assessments will be included in the ORSA to complement RBC as a financial regulatory safeguard.
 The ORSA Guidance Manual, which was adopted by the NAIC Executive (EX) Committee and Plenary in March 2012, provides information for insurers on performing its ORSA and documenting risk policies and procedures.